sakshibw2/Shoooter-Game/README.md

 ## Objectives

-* Begin my journey in Python by createing a shooter game
+* Begin my journey in Python by creating a shooter game
 * Attack and dodge enemy ships using lasers
-* Survive all 5 lives, and climb to your highest level
+* Use your 5 lives to survive and climb to the highest level

 ## Technologies Used